On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 different types of beings, and that at some point in time they have fought each other (Elves have killed

-Elves, Men have killed Men, Dwarves have killed Elves, Hobbits have killed Men, etc), - is that all of
+Elves, Men have killed Men, Dwarves have killed Elves, Hobbits have killed Men, etc), - is that all of these beings have white skin.
+That is the true issue here, and indeed this makes these critiques of

 Tolkien very shallow and untrustworthy.
 Why? because it shows that these people are only concerned